5T33Z0/OC-Little-Translated/11_Graphics/Metal_3/README.md

 **Example**: For 10th Gen Intel Core Desktop CPUs, the OpenCore Install Guide recommends Framebuffer `07009B3E`.
 But if you compare this value with Whatevergreen's Intel HD Graphics FAQ, the recommended Framebuffer is `0x3E9B0007`.
 It's the same framebuffer just with a different Endianness.

-So when implementing data from the Intel HD Graphics FAQ into your config, such as `AAPL,ig-platform-id`, make sure to convert it to little Endian first using the converter listed above.
+:bulb: So when implementing data from the Intel HD Graphics FAQ into your config, such as `AAPL,ig-platform-id`, make sure to convert it to Little Endian first using the converter listed above.
 The inverted principle applies when trying to find info about a framebuffer you are using in your config.plist: convert it to Big Endian and then paste it as a search term into the Intel HD Graphics FAQ to find it.

 ## 2. Checking if you need this fix
 1. Checking if "GPU" Tab is present in Activity Monitor